tradingstrategy-ai/getting-started/README.md

 - [Multipair ATR breakout: custom optimisation target](./notebooks/grid-search/multipair-breakout-4h-optimiser.ipynb)
   - This notebook is using an optimiser with a custom optimisation search function
-  - We weight 75% on Sharpe, 25% on Maximum Drawdown
+  - We weight 75% on Sharpe, 25% on Maximum Drawdow

 # Example research only notebooks